 Even better, it is SO easy to make (it literally takes 5 minutes to whip up).

-Now, get out a recipe card (or more likely, Pin it) because you’re going to want to make this at least once a week!
+Now, print the recipe card (or Pin this post) because you’re going to want to make this at least once a week!

 - No buttermilk on hand?
 No biggie!
 Just add a splash of white vinegar to regular milk, let it sit for a few minutes, and it’s almost exactly like the real thing.